LeonAquitaine/as-stagefx/README.md

 - Improved SparkleBloom shader with edge control parameter and better code standards compliance
 - Replaced magic numbers with named constants in various shaders for better maintainability
 - Updated version to 1.0.4.1

-### Previous Updates (May 4, 2025)
-- Renamed TiltedPixelGrid shader to TiltedGrid and added attribution to FencerDevLog's tutorial
-- Implemented Multi-Instance Effects Pattern, allowing some shaders to support multiple independent effect instances
-- Added AS_LFX_CandleFlame shader with support for up to 4 independent, customizable flame instances
-- Fixed Listeningway integration guard syntax in AS_Utils.1.fxh
-- Added standardized rotation controls to VUMeter and BoomSticker shaders
-- Fixed aspect ratio handling in VUMeter shader for proper display on all screen ratios

 ---